Dustyroom/flat-kit-doc/_docs/outlines.md

 <div class="notice--info">
   {{ notice-text | markdownify }}
 </div>

+Although the Outline effect is global and not selective to the objects, still, here's [how to exclude objects from outlines](/#excluding-objects-from-outlines).
+{:.notice--success}

 **TIP:** Combinations of the settings in Outline Image Effect let you control the behavior of the outlines quite widely already.
 You can get even more control on the outlines using the [*Outline parameters of Stylized Surface shader*](/stylized-surface/#outline) in addition to the global Outline effect.
 Also, the [*Rim*](/stylized-surface/#rim) parameter of *Stylized Surface* and [*Outline parameters of Stylized Surface shader*](/stylized-surface/#outline) can accentuate object's edges, often it looks like a partial outline, which can be helpful.
 {:.notice--success}